-Being a foster parent or adoptive parent is a wonderful and fulfilling experience.
+Being a foster parent or adoptive parent is a beautiful and fulfilling experience.
 NewPath provides intensive training and support that will prepare you to ignite hope and change futures every day.

 Getting your home ready for a child/children to move in is an exciting time as you are on your next step to taking in a Foster Child/Children who need YOU.
 We are here to answer your questions and ensure you are prepared every step of the way!

-The home study is a detailed report about your family, your home and your preparations to become a foster parent.
-An assessor will prepare the home study with information compiled from a variety of sources.
-The final report is used to recommend you for licensure as a foster parent with the State of Ohio.
+The home study is a detailed report about your family, home, and preparations to become a foster parent.
+An assessor will prepare the home study with information compiled from various sources.
+The final report recommends you for licensure as a foster parent with the State of Ohio.

 The home study helps you focus on what children will fit best into your family.
-The final product also helps workers to place children into your home who would best fit into your family.
+The final product also helps workers place children into your home who would best suit your family.

 By law, assessors have 180 days or six months to complete the home study.
 If you are prepared, keep your interview appointments with assessors, and have all the needed documents and references, you could complete your home study in as little as 3-4 months.

-The home study requires the prospective foster family to gather different documents, answer several questions, and explore their reasons for fostering.
-Through a series of visits and interviews with you and others in your home, the assessor will get a complete picture of who you are and what life is like in your family.
-The home study is a part of the decision making process for both the prospective family and the workers.
+The home study requires the prospective foster family to gather documents, answer several questions, and explore their reasons for fostering.
+The assessor will get a complete picture of who you are and what life is like in your family through a series of visits and interviews with you and others in your home.
+The home study is a part of the decision-making process for both the prospective family and the workers.

 You can do several things between now and the time you turn in your application to become a foster parent: